EDITORIAL: Stalling seat belt law makes no sense

 Oklahoma remains the only state in the country that doesn’t require children to buckle up while riding in the back seat, said state Sen. Roland Pederson, R-Burlington, the Senate author.
 Attempts have been made for the last few years to require buckling for minors in the backseat, but every year those efforts stall.

-Despite making such an insensitive and ignorant statement, it is a known fact that that seatbelts, do indeed save lives.
-In 2017 and 2018 more than 24 unrestrained children died in crashes, the Oklahoma Highway Safety Office reported.
+Despite making such an insensitive and ignorant statement, it is a known fact that seat belts do indeed save lives.
+In 2017 and 2018, more than 24 unrestrained children died in crashes, the Oklahoma Highway Safety Office reported.
 More than a thousand other children have been injured statewide in recent years.

 Advocates from AAA, Safe Kids Oklahoma, the Oklahoma Department of Public Safety and the Oklahoma Institute for Child Advocacy have all come out in favor of this legislation.
 According to the Centers for Disease Control (CDC), motor vehicle crashes are the leading cause of injury and death for children ages 5 to 19.